People of Headington: Etheldreda Janet Laing (née Winkfield)

 The marriage duly took place on 23 July 1895, and the couple moved into Laing’s house at 6 Rawlinson Road, Oxford.
 The first of their two daughters was born there:

-In the same year Etheldreda’s mother died in Cambridgeshire at the age of 65 (registered Chesterton, third quarter).
+Also in 1895 Etheldreda’s mother Sarah Jane Winkfield died in Cambridgeshire at the age of 65 (registered Chesterton, third quarter).

 Life in Headington

-The Laing family moved to Bury Knowle House in Headington in 1899.
 Jackson’s Oxford Journal of 13 January 1900 reports how Messrs Hill, Upton & Co of George Street had installed “a complete electric light plant, with engine, dynamo, and accumulators at Bury Knowle, for C. M. Laing, Esq.”.
-Charles Miskin Laing listed his only recreation as hunting in Who’s Who in Oxfordshire (1936), and would have made good use of the stables.
+Charles Miskin Laing listed his only recreation as hunting in Who’s Who in Oxfordshire (1936), and would have made good use of the adjoining stables when he lived in Bury Knowle House.

-In 1900 Laing retired as city councillor for the North Ward “owing to change of residence” (from Oxford to Headington).
-He had however been elected Chairman of the Conservative Party in the city in 1897, and he continued to serve in this post until 1920.
+After moving up to Headington, Charles Miskin Laing retired as city councillor for the North Ward “owing to change of residence”; but he had been elected Chairman of the Conservative Party in the city in 1897 and continued to serve in this post until 1920.

-In the 1901 census Charles Miskin Laing (38), still described as a barrister-at-law, is shown living at Bury Knowle with his wife Etheldreda (28) and their three-year-old daughter Janet Marian.
-They had five indoor servants, while their gardener lived at the lodge on the London Road.
-Their second daughter was born at Bury Knowle:
+The 1901 census shows Etheldreda Laing (28) living at Bury Knowle House with her husband Charles (38), who was still described as a barrister-at-law, and their three-year-old daughter Janet.
+They had five indoor servants living with them in the house, and a gardener living at the lodge on the London Road (now public conveniences).
+Their second daughter was born two years later:

 When autochrome plates first came on the market in 1907, Etheldreda decided to try her hand at colour photography, and had her own darkroom made at Bury Knowle House.
-Her favourite subjects were her two young daughters, and many of her photographs show Bury Knowle House and gardens.
+Her favourite subjects were her two young daughters, and in 1908 she took photographs of them in the garden of Bury Knowle House: examples include Two girls on a balcony, Girl with a parasol sitting on a bench; Two girls together in a garden; Girl with a bunch of flowers.

-Charles and Etheldreda were also at home at Bury Knowle at the time of the 1911 census, with their daughters Janet Marian (13) and Iris Carola (7), as well as five servants and a governess.
+Etheldreda and Charles Laing were also at home at Bury Knowle at the time of the 1911 census, with their daughters Janet (13) and Iris Carola (7), as well as five servants and a governess.

-Although Etheldreda’s husband was aged 50 at the outbreak of the First World War, he worked in a Red Cross unit in France in 1915, and was then attached to Cowley Barracks as Posting officer (with commission) to the 43rd area, holding the rank of Major.
+Although Etheldreda’s husband Charles Laing was aged 50 at the outbreak of the First World War, he worked in a Red Cross unit in France in 1915, and was then attached to Cowley Barracks as Posting Officer to the 43rd area, holding the rank of Major.

 The Laings continued to live at Bury Knowle House until 1923.